CS-440-Fall-2023/hw1/README.md

 This is a __team submission__, i.e. a single submission per team.
 Your team has a single repository to which each of you will have access.
 Your team submission will be assigned a __Submission Score__ based on the correctness of the contained solutions.

-Deadline: 2359h on Mon, 5 Sep
+Deadline: 2359h on Fri, 8 Sep

 ## 1.2 Feedback